lankyjo/mongo-pinger/README.md

 **Keep your MongoDB Atlas free-tier clusters alive with automated scheduled pings.**

 MongoDB Atlas pauses inactive free-tier clusters.
-This CLI tool prevents that by pinging your database on a schedule via GitHub Actions—completely hands-off after a 30-second setup.
+This CLI tool prevents that by pinging your database on a schedule via GitHub Actions, completely hands-off after a 30-second setup.

 ---